opentargets/platform-deployment-standalone/README.md

 It is required to edit the `etc/default.tfbackend` file and change the `bucket` and `prefix` values inside to ones you own.

+A terraform file to set this all up will be provided!

 # Copyright